guitarbeerchocolate/cheat-sheets/git-notes.md

 `git status`

-## Add files from the Working directory to the 'Index' or 'staging' area
+## Add (stage) files from the Working directory to the 'Index' or 'staging' area

 You can do this either by filename E.g.